 The pictographs above represent the Taínos’ daily food: a yucca grater for making casabe bread, the cibucanes needed to squeeze the poisonous juice from bitter yucca to make casabe, an hutia (now nearly extinct), maize/corn, sea turtles (though it was forbidden to eat fresh-water turtles because of their connection with the creation of the earth).

-Source: Taíno Caves in the Dominican Republic a Photo Essay by Dr. Lynne Guitar
+Taíno ABCs — a book by Dr. Lynne Guitar

 Womb of introspection

 Caves fascinate because they are literally entrances into the earth.
 I think subconsciously they remind all humans of the experience of entering our own inner selves.
 And all of us experience our own selves in a way that nobody else experiences us.
 We experience ourselves inwardly whereas, generally, others experience us outwardly.
 Often inner experiences are affiliated with silence, intuition, dreams and the mystical aspects of life.
 A cave as an entrance into mother earth has always provided shelter to humans and animals alike.
 It naturally calls for contemplation and offers sort of a womb of introspection.
 I think the artists that drew on the walls of the caves wanted to reveal something about their own inner experiences in the outside world.
 They spoke their sacred without words.